Boxelder Maple

 Acer negundo

-Maple — Boxelder 'Sensation' (Acer negundo) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 30–40 ft wide, and needs low to medium water.
-Box elder is weedy and brittle — best avoided in landscape settings; reseeds aggressively.
+Boxelder Maple (Acer negundo) is a Colorado-native tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–40 ft tall and 30–40 ft wide, fast-growing, needs low to medium water, and prefers full sun to partial shade.
+Box elder is weedy and brittle, best avoided in landscape settings; reseeds aggressively.

 Photos